D50000/EventPoster/README.md

 ## Devices Viewpoint
 Supporting for all device screen width, height.

--use CSS `@media` to toggle the class for different viewpoint.
+- use CSS `@media` to toggle the class for different viewpoint.

 ```
 /* For desktop: */